hummingbot/hummingbot/documentation/docs/operation/client.md

 | Command | Description |
 |-------- | ----------- |
-| `bounty --register` | Register to participate in for liquidity bounties
+| `bounty --register` | Register to participate in for liquidity bounties.
 | `bounty --list` | See a list of active bounties.
 | `bounty --restore-id` | If you lost your configuration file, this is the command to restore it.
 | `bounty --status` | See your accumulated rewards.